-Iliac Vein Compression – also known as May-Thurner Syndrome (MTS) – occurs when the left iliac vein is compressed by the right iliac artery, increasing the risk of deep vein thrombosis (DVT) in the left leg.
-In many cases, a patient is identified as having Iliac Vein Compression when they are discovered to have DVT.
+Iliac Vein Compression Syndrome (IVCS)– also known as May-Thurner Syndrome (MTS) – occurs when the left iliac vein is compressed by the right iliac artery, increasing the risk of deep vein thrombosis (DVT), a blood clot in the left leg.
+Iliac veins can be compressed on the right side as well, or even both sides.

 Patients with IVCS can present with acute (sudden) or chronic (long term) swelling, skin reddening or thickening, leg ulcers, or can have no symptoms whatsoever.
 Until recently, most patients with IVCS were never diagnosed unless they happened to also have a DVT.
 For this reason, it’s critical that a patient experiencing any of the symptoms mentioned above be evaluated by a physician specializing in the treatment of vascular diseases.
 Early diagnosis and treatment is paramount in order to avoid complications such as DVT or chronic venous insufficiency in the leg(s).